Microservices Anti-patterns - What you need to understand before adopting Microservices?

 Anti-pattern 2: “Sharing is caring”

-First things first – microservices is a “no sharing” architecture and involves a lot of authentication and authorizations for services to be able to communicate.
+First things first - microservices is a “no sharing” architecture and involves a lot of authentication and authorizations for services to be able to communicate.
 We will have to find out from the DevOps team if there are any systems or services that are interdependent or function efficiently only when put together.
 For example, two or more services may be using the same code or the same database.
-Clubbing up such services might be a wiser approach rather than splitting them up because sometimes doing so may increase the overall complexity rather than decreasing.
+Clubbing up such services might be a wiser approach rather than splitting them up because sometimes doing so may increase the overall complexity rather than decrease it.

 Anti-pattern 3: “Keep trying till you succeed”

 The service request generated at a customer’s end is handled by a service component depending on the availability of the requested service and how the service component responds after receiving this request.
-In this case, the user needs to send the request (which needs to reach the service component) and the service component needs to send back the correct response (which must reach the user).
+In this case, the user needs to send the request (which needs to reach the service component), and the service component needs to send back the correct response (which must reach the user).
 If delays are introduced in the request or response times, they are because the user and the service component keep retrying.

 However, neither the user nor the service component will keep trying forever.
-There is a timeout value set, after which, both have to stop retrying.
+There is a timeout value set, after which both have to stop retrying.
 So where’s the trick?
 It’s with setting up an appropriate timeout value.
 When I say appropriate, the timeout values can be low for services that are less critical and they must be kept high for highly critical services such as financial transactions.